Kreal321/blog/docs/tool/tool-git.md

 The git clone command is used to create a copy of a remote Git repository on your local machine.

+??? note "How to fix The remote end hung up unexpectedly while git cloning"

+    Raising the postBuffer size by:

+    ```sh
+    git config --global http.postBuffer 524288000
+    ```

+    If it does not work, you can raise again:

+    ```sh
+    git config --global http.postBuffer 1048576000
+    ```

+    > Maximum size in bytes of the buffer used by smart HTTP transports when POSTing data to the remote system.
+    > For requests larger than this buffer size, HTTP/1.1 and Transfer-Encoding: chunked is used to avoid creating a massive pack file locally.
+Default is 1 MiB, which is sufficient for most requests.

 ## Useful Links
 - [Installing Git Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
 - [Git Guide from GitHub](https://github.com/git-guides)